jkpld/SDC_ND_T3P1_Path_Planning/README.md

 ## Sensor fusion
 The car trajectories are simply estimated using the last two measurements, which allows for the acceleration to be estimated.
 I then assume that each car follows a constant acceleration trajectory.

-## Reactive layer
-In this project, I just implemented the reactive layer.
-The reactive layer simply uses the *velocity keeping* longitudinal method with a reference speed given by the mean speed of the cars around us (`s_mean`) plus 5, or the the maximum speed, whichever is lower : `v_ref = min(s_mean+5, max_speed)`.

-## Result
-The car drives successfully around the track without incident (observed for ~30 min), though it behaves a bit recklessly sometimes, due to only using the reactive layer.
-The behavioral module implemented in matlab could be ported over to achieve smoother performance if required.

 ## Note
-When the car is the outside lane, the simulator sometimes says it goes out of the lane at around s=3000 and s=5000; however, the car is most definitely inside the lane (as defined by the simulator's rendering).
-At these positions you can also see that the other cars in the simulator cut the left lane light very tightly, while my car is the the center of the lane
+When the car is in the outside lane, the simulator sometimes says it goes out of the lane at around s=3000 and s=5000; however, the car is inside the lane (as defined by the simulator's rendering).
+At these positions you can also see the other cars in the simulator cut the left lane line very tightly.

 ## Code
 The code contains several header only files